 - We have convened over 50 international workshops and meetings over the past 40 years, playing a pivotal role in fostering collaborations and moving knowledge forward in critical areas.
 Many of these workshops have been springboards for crucial leaps forward in research approaches to MS.

-Another way we foster collaboration is through our Collaborative MS Research Center Awards, providing flexible funding for intensive laboratory studies combined with expansive clinical investigations.
-Bringing together scientists and physicians from diverse fields fosters cross-fertilization of ideas and techniques to propel progress.
+Another way we have fostered collaboration is through our Collaborative MS Research Center Awards, which provided flexible funding for intensive laboratory studies combined with expansive clinical investigations.
+Bringing together scientists and physicians from diverse fields fostered cross-fertilization of ideas and techniques to propel progress.
+These awards provided the seed funding that launched the International MS Genetic Consortium and the International MS Microbiome Study.